DimensionalDrift/Milestone_1-2/README.md

 ## UX

 In our initial design brief the client outlined the requirements of the website and the business.
-The website required:
+For the website this included:

  - a front page to feature links to the stories from the magazine
  - a sample design of a story from the magazine